Link an Azure subscription to an Azure Active Directory B2C tenant

-- Move your B2C tenant resource to another Azure Subscription, or to another Resource Group.
-This choice changes which Azure subscription receives usage charges.
+- Move your Azure AD B2C tenant resource to another Azure subscription or to another Resource Group.

-- Self-imposed restrictions on regional resource location.
-In rare cases, a user may have established a regional restriction for Azure resource creation.
-This restriction may prevent the creation of the Link between an Azure subscription and a B2C Tenant.
+A user may have established a regional restriction for Azure resource creation.
+This restriction may prevent the creation of Azure AD B2C resource.
 To mitigate, please relax this restriction.

-Once these steps are complete for each of your B2C tenants, your Azure subscription is billed in accordance with your Azure Direct or Enterprise Agreement details.
+Once these steps are complete for each of your Azure AD B2C tenants, your Azure subscription is billed in accordance with your Azure Direct or Enterprise Agreement details.